 Yes, it’s advisable to see what a criminal lawyer Baltimore MD relies on has to say.
 Sometimes a lawyer can negotiate a lesser charge or reduced sentence.
-By representing yourself, or having a court appointed attorney, there is a risk of facing stiffer penalties.
-Please don’t hesitate to invoke your right to having a lawyer on your side.
+By representing yourself, or having a court-appointed attorney, there is a risk of facing stiffer penalties.
+Please don’t hesitate to invoke your right to have a lawyer on your side.

 Q: My charges are minor, should I contact a lawyer?

 Even if you’ve been charged with a misdemeanor offense, you could experience repercussions that last well into the future.
 For this reason, you may want to take the time to consider learning about how your case might be successfully navigated.